saiful9379/BanglaNER/README.md

 # Bangla_NER

 Bangla Name Entity Recognition (NER) is extracting human names from input Bangla string or text.
-To solve this problem here select [Spacy](https://spacy.io/) pipeline and try 5 experimental approaches.
+To solve this problem select [Spacy](https://spacy.io/) pipeline and try 5 experimental approaches.

 The experiment is done only using one entity name (person) labeled as PER.
 After completing the experiment we got the best performance from the spacy transformer-based model.